-By taking the vehicle over a longer term, you pay less each month, albeit you usually end up paying more overall through higher interest.
+By taking the vehicle over a longer term, you pay less each month, although you usually pay more overall through higher interest.

 So, if you’re worried about affordability, a longer-term contract may allow you to borrow more, meaning you can get a nicer car.
 It’ll probably also make your monthly payments more comfortable.

-When a lender is deciding how much you can borrow, and whether to accept you or not, they’ll also consider how much deposit you’re making.
+When a lender decides how much you can borrow and whether to accept you or not, they’ll also consider how much deposit you’re making.

 Also known as an initial payment, a deposit is the amount of money you pay before you take the car away.

 Typically, the more deposit you put down, the more you can borrow, as you’re actually borrowing less.